RESTORATIVE JUSTICE EDUCATION

 Picture

-Implementing Culture of Care: Advanced Training
+Implementing a Culture of Care: Advanced Training

-This course is designed for consultants and those working with schools on implementing restorative justice practices via Restorative Justice Education's K-12 research-based pedagogy.
-It is a 16-module training provided via a virtual, self-paced, and blended format that allows participants to complete the course as quickly as they choose over a 12-month period.
+This is a 16-module training provided via a virtual, self-paced, and blended format that allows participants to complete the course as quickly as they choose over a 12-month period.

 Prerequisite: Participants must have completed the "Intro to Culture of Care" training in order to take the Advanced Training.